benchristel/refactoring-workshop/README.md

 - [_99 Bottles of OOP_](https://www.sandimetz.com/99bottles) by Sandi Metz and Katrina Owen.
 - [SourceMaking.com's list of smells](https://sourcemaking.com/refactoring/smells)
 - [The repository for the workshop](https://github.com/benchristel/refactoring-workshop)!

+If you think you might facilitate the workshop again, ask participants for feedback.
+What would they change about the workshop?
+What did they find useful?